seventeentwentynine/maskit_public/README.md

    - Once the plugin is loaded, it will appear in the list of Temporary Extensions on the `about:debugging` page.

 Finetuned model is available at [https://huggingface.co/maskitplugin/maskitmodel](https://huggingface.co/maskitplugin/maskitmodel)

-Currently the model is under testing and should be used cautiously.
-We have tested this on the Politifact dataset and achieved approximately 77% F1 score.